-38. Monitoring is the routine assessment of information or indicators of ongo activities. ping Page 9-2 39.
-The focus of support supervision is to find faults or errors in the system, to identify and reprimand those responsible. and Page 9-4 40.
+38. Monitoring is the routine assessment of information or indicators of ongoing activities.
+Page 9-2 39.
+The focus of support supervision is to find faults or errors in the system, and to identify and reprimand those responsible.
+Page 9-4 40.
 Interventions to improve performance MUST address the root causes of performance gaps.
 Page 9-7 41.
-It is the clinician's role to develop a functional monitoring system for mal circumcision within the facility.
+It is the clinician's role to develop a functional monitoring system for male circumcision within the facility.
 Page 9-4 42.
-Desired performance should be realistic and based on common goals, the expectations of the community and the resources at your site. he Page 9-6
+Desired performance should be realistic and based on common goals, the expectations of the community and the resources at your site.
+Page 9-6